rafde/react-hook-use-action/README.md

-# react-hook-use-action
+# react-hook-use-cta
-flexible hook with common actions
+A somewhat flexible common calls to action hook.